 - Avoid accumulation of clothes, shoes and boots in the classroom.

-Bed Bugs in the school
+Responding to Bed Bugs in the school

 - If bed bugs are suspected in the school, work with a Pest Management Professional (PMP) to inspect and treat the school.
 Insecticides that are available over the counter are not effective against bed bugs.